 Wasting assets are items that depreciate over time and have a lifespan not exceeding 50 years, like cars, machines, some equipment, etc. You generally won’t pay CGT if you profit from selling one of these, as they will most likely depreciate over time anyway.
 If you used the asset in a business, that will not be the case; if you claimed tax relief, the allowance will be withdrawn.

-For small business owners selling equipment or machinery, business tax consulting in Ireland provides strategies to optimize exemptions and reduce liabilities.
+For small business owners selling equipment or machinery, corporation tax services in Ireland can help you structure disposals correctly and optimise exemptions.

 Gains from Government Securities